-PREREQUISITE: Biology, Chemistry and concurrent enrollment in Algebra II or higher.
+PREREQUISITÉ: Biology, Chemistry and concurrent enrollment in Algebra II or higher.

-Physics investigates the nature of matter and its interactions; motion, and stability (vectors, projectiles, forces); energy (momentum, collisions, and rotation); waves and interactions (sound, electrostatics, electricity, and magnetism) with a mathematical treatment of each topic.
+Physics investigates the nature of matter and its interactions; motion, and stability (vectors, projectiles, forces); energy (momentum, collisions, and rotation); with a mathematical treatment of each topic.
 Laboratory work will include both teacher designed and student designed experiments.
 Challenging real life problem-solving projects are included in this course.
 This course is recommended for students who intend to pursue science or math on a college level.
 (NCAA Core Course)